-Supporting Afterschool and Summer Funding in FY2022 Appropriations
+Supporting Afterschool and Summer Funding in FY2023 Appropriations

-includes a $100 million increase to the Nita M. Lowey 21st Century Community Learning Center (21st CCLC) initiative – the only federal funding stream dedicated to afterschool, before-school, and summer learning programs.
-President Biden had proposed a $50 million increase for 21st CCLC as part of his budget proposal released last May.
-While the proposed budget is a step in the right direction, it would still leave millions of children without the afterschool programs they need.
-Before the pandemic, the families of 24.6 million children were unable to access an afterschool program, with low-income, Black and Latinx families most likely to be left behind.
-Doubling 21st CCLC to $2.5 billion will help meet the demand for programs that exist nationwide.
+This spring the FY 2023 appropriations process begins as President Biden presented his proposed budget with $21 million for 21st CCLC; and House and Senate Appropriations Committees each work to craft their own education spending bills.
+Reach out to you members of Congress now asking them to include a $500 million increase to the Nita M. Lowey 21st Century Community Learning Center (21st CCLC) initiative – the only federal funding stream dedicated to supporting local school and community-based afterschool, before-school, and summer learning programs.
+Even before the pandemic, the families of 24.6 million children were unable to access an afterschool program, with low-income, Black and Latinx families most likely to be left behind.
+A significant funding increase will help programs cover growing costs and meet the demand for programs that exist nationwide.

 Enter your zip code below to send a message to Congress in support of afterschool and summer learning programs.